-That is how Noah’s faith worked when God told him to work and build the ark.
+That is how Noah’s faith worked when God told him to build the ark.

 Point to ponder

 Our faith in God intensifies when we invite Jesus into our lives.
-In accepting that God’s ways are far better than our own, we can release that which we cannot manipulate and literally guarantee our future.
+In accepting that God’s ways are far better than our own, we can release that which we cannot manipulate or guarantee our future.

-Choosing to submit control to the only One who is the Way, Truth, and Life which is Jesus gives us peace and security.
+Choosing to submit control to the only One who is the Way, Truth, and Life gives us peace and security.

 With faith in God, through His Son, we then can say, “I myself no longer live, but Christ lives in me.